 Don’t send that turkey away in Tupperware just yet!
 And don’t use it all for Turkey Tetrazzini.

-You need that juicy turkey for today’s holiday twist on my reader-favorite Greek Yogurt Chicken Salad.
-It takes the spirit of the core ingredients in classic chicken Waldorf salad and gives them a special harvest flare.
+You need that juicy leftover Thanksgiving turkey for this holiday twist on my reader-favorite Greek Yogurt Chicken Salad.
+It takes the spirit of the core ingredients in classic chicken Waldorf salad and gives them a special harvest flair.

 - Turkey.
 Just like chicken, turkey meat is wonderful in salad recipes like this.
 It provides lean protein and a hint of flavor without overpowering the other mix-ins and tasty yogurt dressing.

 - Apples.
 Yes, texture!
-Turkey salad with apples perfectly balances the tender turkey and creamy Greek yogurt.
+Crisp apples perfectly balance the tender turkey and creamy Greek yogurt.

 - Plain Greek Yogurt.
 A healthy swap for mayo, the yogurt comes together with fresh herbs and lemon to create a dreamy sauce.